Stonehenge Apocalypse

 Dir.
 Paul Ziller

-When Jacob Glaser, a disgraced award-winning scientist turned conspiracy theorist and pseudo-science radio talk show host, is alerted to unusual electromagnetic energy fields occurring throughout the globe, his initial investigations lead him to Stonehenge.
-Somehow, the stones have begun to move independently and are building up enough energy to vaporise humans within a certain range.
-Jacob’s theory is that Stonehenge is the key part of a massive alien terraforming machine connected to other historical sites around the world that are now in the process of modifying the planet for new forms of life, to the detriment of humans!
+When Jacob Glaser (Misha Collins), a renegade astrophysicist and underground radio host, is alerted to unusual electromagnetic energy fields occurring throughout the globe, his initial investigations lead him to Stonehenge.
+Somehow, the stones have begun to move independently and are building up enough energy to vaporise anyone who comes within a certain range.
+Jacob’s theory is that Stonehenge is a key part of a massive alien terraforming machine connected to other historical sites around the world...

 Meanwhile, in the US state of Maine, a former colleague of Jacob’s has discovered an underground pyramid linked to the ongoing events at Stonehenge and is actively working towards the destruction of mankind in the hopes that he and his followers can survive the coming apocalypse and be the rulers of the next era of life on earth.
-When Jacob discovers the existence of a key that he believes is capable to switching off the doomsday machine, he sets about getting his hands on it before the military can commence a series of nuclear strikes on the sites responsible for the electromagnetic emissions that have begun to signify the end of humankind!
+When Jacob discovers the existence of a key that he believes is capable of switching off the doomsday machine, he sets about getting his hands on it before the military begins a series of nuclear strikes on the ancient sites!

 What once created life on earth is about to wipe it out!
 Or something.

-Hinging on the premise that aliens have already been to earth, millions of years ago and left markers for future visitations, Stonehenge Apocalypse has at its core a provocative idea that’s at least intriguing.
-Had it been handled in an effective manner, it could have had chilling implications as the story unravelled, a la the BBC's Quatermass series (1979).
+Hinging on the concept that aliens have already been to earth, millions of years ago and left markers for future visitations, Stonehenge Apocalypse has at its core a provocative idea.
+Had it been handled in a more subtle manner, it could have had chilling implications as the story unravelled, a la the BBC's Quatermass series (1979).
 Ziller’s approach doesn’t really do the idea any justice.
-Then again neither does the screenplay he co-wrote with Brad Abraham, as the epic feel they aim for falls short, mainly due to the underdeveloped script and low budget.
-The film unfolds as a series of increasingly dull scenes featuring scientists in lab coats starring intently at elaborate screensavers while spouting ever ludicrous techno-jargon.
-These scenes are intercut with depictions of various global landmarks, such as the pyramids and Mayan temples turning into CGI volcanoes and destroying the surrounding areas.
-Everything is poorly rendered in cheap, less than convincing CGI.
-Usually, I love this sort of thing; but Stonehenge just doesn’t deliver on any level.
-Even the shots of the titular landmark were all CGI.
-There was no actual footage of Stonehenge to be seen.
-Not even of the stock variety.
+Then again neither does the screenplay he co-wrote with Brad Abraham, as the epic feel they aim for falls short, mainly due to the underdeveloped characters and rudimentary writing.
+The film unfolds as a series of dialogue-heavy, expository scenes featuring scientists in labs starring intently at monitors while urgently reciting techno-jargon.
+These scenes are intercut with depictions of various global landmarks, such as the pyramids and Mayan temples, turning into CGI volcanoes and destroying the surrounding areas.
+Everything is just very cheap and uninspiring.

-All the old hoary clichés these types of films were built on are dragged out and flung across the screen with wild abandon: the protagonist is even a disgraced scientist whose theories proved too progressive for his contemporaries so he was ostracised.
-There’s also a sexy lady scientist who teams up with our hero and an over zealous military general who just wants to blow shit up.
+All the old clichés are present and correct: the protagonist is a disgraced scientist whose theories proved too progressive for his contemporaries and so he was ostracised.
+There’s also a tough, sexy woman scientist who teams up with the hero, and an over zealous military general who just wants to blow shit up.